gschaumb/team03-capstone/docs/index.md

 The combination of reasoning and acting makes agentic RAG a promising approach for developing more capable and trustworthy AI systems with enhanced understanding and interaction capabilities.

-Large language models (LLMs) are very good at many language-based tasks.
+Large language models are very good at many language-based tasks.
 However, LLMs often struggle with complex reasoning and with using outside knowledge.
 Agents can be used to make LLMs even better.
 Agents can help LLMs interact with external data sources, retrieve information that is relevant, and take actions based on reasoning.
 This makes the LLM better at problem-solving.
-Combining agents with LLMs is particularly helpful for retrieval-augmented generation (RAG) tasks, because agents are able to dynamically retrieve and process information.
+Combining agents with LLMs is particularly helpful for retrieval-augmented generation tasks, because agents are able to dynamically retrieve and process information.

-This approach allows for the exploration of many techniques, such as:

-- **Chaining Agents**: Chaining agents can be used to break up the task into a series of smaller steps.
-Each agent in the chain would be responsible for a specific part of the overall task, like retrieval, summarization, or question answering.
-An agent that specializes in legal documents could, for example, retrieve the appropriate sections of a document based on what the user asks.
-The information retrieved by the first agent could then be passed to a summarization agent to be condensed into smaller, more concise insights.

-- **Specializing Agent Interaction with Data**: Each agent can be specialized for a specific data source so that the agent becomes an expert in understanding and retrieving information from that source.
-Having specialized agents could really improve the relevance and accuracy of the information that they retrieve.
-For instance, an agent that was specifically trained on financial reports would be better at answering questions about how Enron was performing financially.

-- **LLM as an Intermediate Summary Processor**: LLMs can be used as a central processing unit to take the summaries from different specialized agents and synthesize them into a single response.
-This approach would help the chatbot to present a clear and consistent picture of the Enron case, even though the case is very complex.

 ## Project Overview